webxdc/webxdc_docs/src/spec.md

 - The most recent text from `update.document` and `update.summary` should be shown inside the webxdc message, together with name and icon.
-  Only one line of text should be shown and truncation is fine as webxdc devs should not be encourated to send long texts here.
+  Only one line of text should be shown and truncation is fine as webxdc devs should not be encouraged to send long texts here.

 - A "Start" button should run the webxdc app